 3. Communication style:

-• T-type: Usually direct, rational, focusing on facts and logic.
+- T-shaped : usually direct and rational, focusing on facts and logic.

-• F type: Usually gentle and emotional, focusing on interpersonal relationships and emotions.
+- Type F : Usually gentle and emotional, focusing on interpersonal relationships and emotions.

 4. Conflict handling:

-• T-shaped: Tends to resolve conflicts through logic and analysis.
+- T-shaped : tends to resolve conflicts through logic and analysis.

-• F type: Tends to resolve conflicts through communication, empathy and compromise.
+- Type F : tends to resolve conflicts through communication, empathy and compromise.

-5. Career orientation:
+5. Career tendencies:

 Conclusion